asanaullah/ai-inference-uat/IMPLEMENTATION.md

 5. command `<test_id>-<test>-finally-teardown` (delete by label, `finally_step=True`)
 6. If test had peer steps: command `<test_id>-<test>-peer-teardown` (if peer had persistent/resource steps) + command `<test_id>-<test>-peer-finally-teardown` (delete by label, `finally_step=True`, `namespace=peer_namespace`)

-**Node name sanitization:** After loading the cluster config, the generator computes a sanitized version of each node name for use in Kubernetes resource names: invalid characters are replaced with dashes, uppercase is lowercased, and names longer than 16 characters are truncated to 12 characters with a 4-character hash suffix.
-The sanitized name is stored on `NodeSpec.sanitized_name` and used for pod names, service names, and Tekton task `metadata.name`.
-The original name is used for `nodeSelector`, labels, label selectors, manual script filenames, and PVC directory paths.
+**Node name handling:** Node names are fit into the fixed-width `node` field (10 chars) of every resource name and into the `node` label via `fit(node, 10)` — lowercased, RFC 1123-sanitized, and truncated to 5 chars + a 4-char hash if longer.
+The original node name is used for `nodeSelector` values, human-readable step names, manual script filenames, and PVC directory paths. (`sanitize_node_name`/`NodeSpec.sanitized_name` are legacy and no longer used by name construction — `fit()` handles all truncation.)

 **Name validation:** After all steps are computed, `_validate_unique_pod_names()` in `step_generator.py` validates pod names for RFC 1123 label compliance and uniqueness.
 Uniqueness is scoped by namespace: the validator uses `(pod_name, step.namespace)` tuples, so the same pod name in different namespaces (e.g. default and peer) does not collide. `_validate_service_names()` validates service names for DNS-1035 compliance (must start with a lowercase letter, contain only lowercase alphanumeric characters and hyphens, and end with a lowercase alphanumeric character).
 The generator aborts with an error if any validation fails.